Our current and recent work

 Over the last year, we've:

-Govt.nz is currently working with the Department of Internal Affairs' team that's responsible for citizenship (Births, Deaths, Marriages and Translations) to prepare and publish plain English content that meets the needs of people finding out about or applying for NZ citizenship.
+Govt.nz recently worked with the Department of Internal Affairs' team that's responsible for citizenship (Births, Deaths, Marriages and Translations) to prepare and publish plain English content that meets the needs of people finding out about or applying for NZ citizenship.

 The information covers: